 Whether you celebrate July 4th or not, take this weekend to embrace the opportunity to take conversation to the next level and engage family and friends in discussion of what true courage really means.
 It doesn’t have to be organized, forced or stressful, just a time of intentional sharing about the deeper meaning behind this weekend’s celebrations, and why we have some of the traditions that we do.

-The rain never did pass, and the fireworks were cancelled, but this evening holds more memories due to the lasting impact in the hearts of our children as we shared life – Life to its fullest, packed like sardines in a mini van.
+The rain never did pass, and the fireworks were cancelled, but this evening holds more memories due to the lasting impact in the hearts of our children as we shared life – Life to its fullest, packed like sardines with all the smells you can imagine in a smooshed mini van.